He’s one of our Stand by Me kids. He lives in Ethiopia and is a happy bright boy, but things weren’t always this way.

 We are Zegeye's Proud Parents

 Zegeye’s personal circumstances meant that he needed care unique to his situation – this child-centred care is at the heart of what we do as we recognise that every child is individual and so are their needs.
-Through caring relationships with his house parents and teachers, Zegeye experiences God's love, giving him a reason for hope.
+Through caring relationships, Zegeye experiences God's love, giving him a reason for hope.
 Today he is happy and healthy, and his future aspiration is to become a doctor so that he can help others in need.